Photograph of American Swallow-tailed Kites

 Kaufman Field Guide to Butterflies of North America by J Brock and K Kaufman.
 Houghton Mifflin, 2003.

-Sibley eGuide to Birds of North America.
-Cool Ideas.
-Available from mydigitalearth.com.
+The Sibley eGuide to the Birds of North America.

-Trip Reports for Florida
+Birding and Wildlife Trip Reports for Florida

 Many trip reports, some for Florida, are posted on the websites listed here.
 On some of these websites some reports are independent and some are posted by tour companies who organize tours to Florida.
 These tour companies and others also post their own reports on their websites, which are listed under 'Some Organized Tours to Florida' below.

-Local Guides and Tours in Florida
+Local bird and wildlife guides in Florida

 The costs of organized tours partly reflect the quality of the tour leaders.
 Some leaders are certainly better than others and many companies claim their leaders are the best but even the best rely at least to some extent on the exceptional skills of the local guides they employ.
 If you are travelling independently, employing such local guides will greatly increase your chances of seeing the wildlife you wish to see.